PKCE (Proof Key for Code Exchange)

 echo "Code Verifier: $CODE_VERIFIER"

-echo "Code Challenge: $CODE_CHALLENGE"import secrets
+echo "Code Challenge: $CODE_CHALLENGE"

 import hashlib